Recognizing mainboard components of Desktop – Part 2

 4. Requirement of practice

-• Each student receives practical tools.
+• Every student will receive practical tools.

 • Complete the practice sheet for lesson 05.

-• Take pictures, record videos for documentation.
+• You are required to take pictures and record videos for documentation.

 5. Practice sheet